Children's rights in Iran: Child Labor

 In the official census of Iran in 1996, more than 4% of the working population of Iran was between 10 – 14 years old.
 In these statistics, the working population of Iran was 14.5 million people, so the number of children working aged 10–14, which was 4%, is about 600 thousand.
 In 1996, there were about 380,000 children aged 10 to 14 in Iran who had fixed work.

 Many children in different cities are also involved in street vendors.
 The parents of most of them are addicted to drugs, and these children are subject to child abuse and sexual exploitation.

+During the 2026 Iran war, Rahim Nadali, an IRGC official in Tehran, announced the launch of the initiative "For Iran" which recruits 12 year olds into the Basij militia for them to assist in manning "operational patrols" and checkpoints, as well as providing logistical support and performing other duties.
+This move contradicts Iran's commitment to abstain from the use of children in military activities under the Convention on the Rights of the Child.
+However, Nadali justified to move stating "Given that the age of those coming forward has dropped and they are asking to take part, we lowered the minimum age to 12".
+According to Al-Arabiya, from the beginning of the war, Tehran residents reported of untrained teenagers and youths armed with Uzi sub-machine guns and Kalshnikov rifles, stopping vehicles, shouting orders, and firing warning shots into the air.

 Trafficking of children

 Iran is used as a source, transit, and destination country for the sex trafficking of children.
 Young Iranian girls are especially vulnerable to trafficking, which has been argued partly caused by poverty and government laws that are exclusionary towards females.
 The workforce is very male-dominant, as only 15 percent of all females have a job.

 Runaway girls are considered especially vulnerable to trafficking and prostitution.
 In a BBC interview in 2005, Dr. Hadi Motamedi, the head of the Social Ills Prevention Unit of the Health Ministry, said that most runaway girls are subject to rape within the first 24 hours.
 According to Motamedi, the majority of these rape victims are then rejected upon returning to their families.
 Shelters set up for runaways have also become known as a source for finding prostitutes and children for selling.
 According to the head judiciary of the Tehran province, traffickers usually aim for girls between 13 and 17, although there have been some reports of girls as young as 8 to 10 being trafficked.
 There have also been reports of several cases of infant trafficking in Iran.